 The MULES training unit was formed in 2008 in order to consolidate all MULES functions into the CJIS division.
-There are 7 trainers, located at Troop A, C, D, F, G, H, and Q.
+There are 7 trainers, located at Troop A, C, D, F, G, H, and Q respectively.

-The MULES training unit is responsible for initial certification for all new users to the system, who undergo up to 3 1/2 days of certification training.
-Training consists of legal and policy issues in addition to functional and transaction-based training.
-All training is performed in a combination of hands-on and lecture format, utilizing dedicated training computers assigned to each trainer.
+The MULES training unit is responsible for initial certification of all system users.
+Certification classes range from 4 hours to 3 1/2 days depending on the level of access.
+Training consists of legal and policy issues in addition to functional and transaction based training.
+All training is conducted using hands-on exercises combined with lecture, utilizing dedicated training computers assigned to each trainer.